 Here is information to help live with, vacation near, conserve, and enjoy our native black bear, the only species of bear found in Florida.
 The state’s largest land mammal has come back from just several hundred bears in the 1970s to more than 3,000 today and is one of Florida’s conservation success stories.
 Find links to more information along the left side of this page.

 Do you want to share your opinions about Bear Management in Florida?

 At the February 4, 2015 Commission Meeting, staff presented on current bear research and management including efforts to update bear population and range estimates, adopt regionally-focused management, reduce human-bear conflicts, proactively engage partners and stakeholders, and explore options for using sustainable hunting as a bear population management measure.
 Additionally staff covered proposed changes to the Florida Black Bear Conservation Rule 68A-4.009 and were authorized to move forward with publishing the Notice of Proposed Rule Amendments for this rule.
-The Commission also directed staff to develop proposed changes to the Bear, Fox, and Raccoon Feeding Rule 68A-4.001(3).
-The proposal for revisions to rule 68A-4.001(3) will be posted on this site in the coming weeks.
+The Commission also directed staff to develop proposed changes to the Bear, Fox, and Raccoon Feeding Rule 68A-4.001(3) as well as develop draft language for a depredation permit program .
 The Commission also directed staff to develop a proposal for a black bear hunting season and to bring back a detailed proposal for consideration at the April 2015 Commission meeting.

 FWC wants to hear your thoughts on these topics and will provide your feedback to the Commissioners at the April 2015 meeting which will be held in Tallahassee.